byu-cpe/ComputingBootCamp/website/_selfpaced/13_cmake.md

 # Lecture Tutorial

 On May 7, 2021 we had a CMake Tutorial by Prof Mangelson.
-The video is embedded below
+The video is embedded below:

 <iframe width="800" height="600" allow="fullscreen" src="https://www.youtube.com/embed/4PoLuU32nqw"> </iframe>